NickLeko/NeuroForecast/README.md

 # NeuroForecast

-A transparent forecasting and calibration framework for Parkinson’s disease clinical trials.
+## A Governed Probabilistic Forecasting System for Parkinson’s Clinical Trials

+NeuroForecast is a version-controlled probabilistic forecasting system for Phase 2 and Phase 3 Parkinson’s Disease trials.

+It is designed as a governance-first decision-support prototype for high-uncertainty healthcare environments.

+The system emphasizes calibration discipline, transparent assumptions, and outcome accountability.

 ---

-## Overview
+## Problem

-NeuroForecast is a structured probabilistic engine that assigns and tracks success probabilities for Phase 2 and Phase 3 Parkinson’s disease (PD) trials.

-The goal is not narrative commentary.

-The goal is calibration.

-Every included trial receives:
-- A pre-locked probability of success
-- A clearly defined mechanism classification
-- Explicit weighting logic
-- A binary outcome (success/failure)
-- A Brier score
+Clinical trials operate under extreme uncertainty.

+Yet most decision systems — whether clinical, financial, or AI-driven — prioritize confidence, narrative, or model complexity over calibration and governance.

+In healthcare AI, poor calibration is not just a modeling issue — it is a safety issue.

+NeuroForecast explores how to design a structured, versioned forecasting system where:

-Predictions are immutable once locked.
+- Probabilities are locked and immutable
+- Assumptions are explicitly defined
+- Outcomes are objectively scored
+- Model updates are governed and auditable

 ---

-## Why This Exists
+## What This Project Demonstrates

-Biotech discourse is dominated by:

-- Post-hoc rationalization
-- Mechanism storytelling
-- Selective memory of failures
-- Overfitting to small sample anecdotes

-Very few public systems:
-- Explicitly quantify probability
-- Lock predictions before outcomes
-- Track calibration over time
-- Separate symptomatic vs disease-modifying risk
-- Incorporate safety-driven failures correctly

-NeuroForecast is designed to do exactly that.
+This repository is intentionally structured to showcase:

+- Probabilistic reasoning under uncertainty
+- Healthcare domain modeling
+- Explicit assumption management
+- Version-controlled model governance
+- Deterministic evaluation via Brier scoring
+- Transparent error visibility

+It functions as a public research artifact and a governance-first modeling system.

 ---

+## System Design Principles

+### 1. Immutable Prediction Locking

+Once a probability is assigned to a trial, it is never edited.

+No retroactive adjustments.
+No silent revisions.

+Predictions are stored in:

+data/locked_predictions.csv

+This enforces auditability and prevents hindsight bias.

+---

+### 2. Explicit Model Versioning

+All baselines and adjustment rules are defined in:

+model/WEIGHTS.md
+model/VERSION.md

+Any structural change requires:

+- A version bump
+- A calibration log entry
+- A traceable Git commit

+This mirrors model governance standards in healthcare AI systems.

+---

+### 3. Deterministic Evaluation

+Performance is measured using the Brier Score:

+Brier = (p_locked − outcome)^2

+Lower scores indicate better calibration.

+Scoring is deterministic and reproducible via:

+scripts/compute_brier.py

+---

+### 4. Safety-Aware Outcome Classification

+- Success = Primary endpoint met AND development continued
+- Failure = Primary endpoint not met OR safety/futility termination

+Safety signals are explicitly treated as failures because development cannot proceed.

+---

-## Scope Rules (v6.0)
+## Current Scope (v1.0)

-Trials are included if:
+Focus:

+- Parkinson’s Disease
-- Phase 2, Phase 2/3, or Phase 3
+- Phase 2 and Phase 3 interventional trials
-- Randomized and controlled
-- Clinical efficacy primary endpoint
+- Clinical efficacy primary endpoints
 - Enrollment ≥ 30

+Mechanism classes:

-- Status:
+- Dopaminergic symptomatic
-  - Completed
+- Non-dopaminergic symptomatic
-  - Terminated for safety
-  - Terminated for futility
+- Disease-modifying

-Trials terminated for operational, funding, or enrollment issues are excluded.

-Safety terminations are counted as failures.

 ---

-## Baseline Structure
+## Model Structure (v1.0)

 ### Phase 2 Baseline
-Low base rate reflecting historical attrition.
+0.15

-### Phase 3 Baseline (Mechanism-Stratified)
+### Phase 3 Baselines

-- Tier 3 Dopaminergic (class-proven symptomatic): High baseline
+- Tier 3 dopaminergic symptomatic: 0.55
-- Non-Dopaminergic Symptomatic: Moderate baseline
-- Disease-Modifying: Lower baseline

-Adjustments applied for:
+- Non-dopaminergic symptomatic: 0.30
+- Disease-modifying: 0.20

+Additive adjustments apply for:

 - Sample size
+- Evidence tier
 - Endpoint fragility
 - Operational risk
-- Biological plausibility tier

-Weights are versioned and documented in the Model Card.
+- Mechanism-specific penalties

+Probability caps:
+- Floor: 0.10
+- Ceiling: 0.50

+Full specification available in:

+model/WEIGHTS.md

 ---

-## Definitions
+## Repository Structure

-### Success
-Primary efficacy endpoint met with statistical significance.

-### Failure
-- Primary endpoint not met
+data/
+- locked_predictions.csv
+- outcomes.csv
+- outcomes_scored.csv
+- monitor_log.csv

+model/
+- WEIGHTS.md
+- VERSION.md
+- CALIBRATION_LOG.md

+scripts/
-- Terminated for futility
+- compute_brier.py

+docs/
-- Terminated for safety
+- GLOSSARY.md

-### Brier Score
-\[
-(p - o)^2
+- PD_CALIBRATION_SPEC_v1.0.pdf
-\]

-Where:
-- p = predicted probability
-- o = binary outcome (1 or 0)

-Lower is better.
-Calibration matters more than accuracy on any single trial.

 ---

-## Current Dataset Snapshot

-- Total trials evaluated: [update dynamically]
-- Overall observed success rate: [update]
-- Phase 3 Tier 3 empirical rate: [update]
-- Phase 3 Disease-Modifying empirical rate: [update]

-All raw data available in `/data/locked_predictions.csv`.

----

 ## What This Is Not

-- Not investment advice
+- Not financial advice
-- Not a trading model
+- Not an optimized trading system
-- Not a narrative biotech blog
+- Not a machine learning black box
+- Not curve-fitted historical modeling
-- Not mechanism hype
+- Not narrative-driven biotech speculation

-It is a structured forecasting log.
+This is a structured calibration system.

 ---

-## Limitations

-- Small sample size (current N < 100)
-- Parkinson’s-specific (for now)
-- Does not model subgroup enrichment strategies explicitly
-- Does not incorporate adaptive trial design complexity
-- Does not price in commercial viability

-This is strictly a clinical efficacy probability engine.
+## Relevance to Healthcare AI

+Many healthcare AI failures stem from:

+- Poor calibration
+- Unclear versioning
+- Silent assumption drift
+- Lack of outcome accountability

+NeuroForecast intentionally embeds:

+- Transparent assumptions
+- Explicit version control
+- Deterministic evaluation
+- Governance before optimization

+These principles are directly transferable to clinical decision support and AI model oversight environments.

 ---

-## Future Expansion

-Potential extensions:

-- Alzheimer’s disease
-- ALS
-- Platform trial modeling
-- Time-to-readout hazard modeling
-- Bayesian updating framework

-Expansion will only occur after stable calibration in Parkinson’s.

----

-## Transparency Policy

-- Predictions are locked before outcome review.
-- Weights are versioned.
-- Historical predictions are never edited.
-- Recalibration requires documented version bump.

-No retroactive optimization.

----

-## License

-No license is granted for this repository at this time.
-All rights reserved.

-## Contact
+## Status

-This project is maintained as a research artifact.
-Discussion and critique welcome via Issues.
+Active research mode.
+Prospective prediction locking ongoing.
+Model version: v1.0

+This repository prioritizes disciplined iteration over rapid expansion.